 Mentor applications for the 2023-24 academic year are now closed.
 Please check back in Summer 2024.

-Accessibility Services is recruiting volunteer Peer Mentors for the 2020-21 academic year (August 2020 – April 2021)!
-Peer Mentors provide leadership, guidance, and support to students with disabilities as they make the transition to university.
+We are now recruiting volunteer Peer Mentors for the upcoming 2023-24 academic year (August 2023 – April 2024)!
+Peer Mentors provide leadership, guidance, and support to first and second year students registered with Accessibility Services as they make the transition to university life.

-- Participate in the planning and delivery of various events such as the Peer Mentor Learning Community sessions and board game cafes.
+- Participate in the planning and delivery of academic skills workshops such as time management, study skills, notetaking, and test-taking strategies.

-- Provide leadership, guidance, and support in key areas such as navigating student resources and services, facilitating social events and workshops, and providing social support and academic coaching.
+- Provide leadership, guidance, and support in key areas such as problem solving, navigating campus resources, and making appropriate referrals.

-- Complete all mentor reflection assignments on Quercus.
+- Complete all required mentor reflections and surveys.

-- Undergrad (third year or higher) and graduate students at the University of Toronto Mississauga campus.
+- Undergraduate (2nd year or higher) and graduate students at the University of Toronto Mississauga.

-- Good academic standing with a minimum CGPA of 2.5 (as currently listed on ACORN) - Applicants whose CGPA does not meet the minimum requirement but can demonstrate that they learned from and overcame academic and personal challenges are welcome to apply.
+- Good academic standing with a minimum CGPA of 3.0 (as currently listed on ACORN).
+Applicants whose CGPA does not meet the minimum requirement but can demonstrate that they learned from and overcame academic and personal challenges are welcome to apply.

 - Robust knowledge of campus resources.

-- Strong interpersonal, leadership, communication and problem-solving skills.
+- Strong interpersonal, leadership, communication, presentation, and problem-solving skills.

-- Proven time management skills and ability to juggle the demands of academic studies and extracurricular activities.
+- Excellent time management skills and the ability to juggle the demands of academic studies and extracurricular activities.

-- Empathy and commitment to principles of equity, diversity and inclusion.
+- Empathy and commitment to the principles of equity, diversity and inclusion.

 Benefits of Becoming a Peer Mentor:

-- Gain career-related experience and develop transferable skills (e.g., interpersonal, communication, leadership, time management, conflict resolution, diversity and equity awareness).
+- Gain career-related experience and develop transferable skills (e.g. communication, leadership, time management, presentation, diversity and equity awareness).